captnfab/fluxgeshi/README.md

 fluxgeshi
 =========

-FluxGeSHi allows the posters of FluxBB to quote colored source-code using the [code=lang] [/code] tags.
+This modification allows the posters to quote highlighted (colored) source code using the code=lang tag.

+The rendering is done with GeSHi ([url]http://qbnz.com/highlighter/[/url]) but the modification can evolve to support other renderers in the future.

   * [Topic on FluxBB's forum](http://fluxbb.org/forums/viewtopic.php?id=7297)
   * [Page in FLuxBB Resource Center](http://fluxbb.org/resources/mods/flux-geshi/)